bmkramer/101innovations-survey-data/README.md

 - Select Filters > Attributes > Partition > Modularity class (Nodes)
 - In Queries, select cluster you want to filter on, click Filter

+## Step 8 Save/export
+- File > Export
+- Choose Graph file to export as .gephi file (to work on in Gephi) or .gexf to use in other programs
+- Choose SVG/PDF/PNG to export as... those.

+## Resulting files: